 Enjoy this series of photos taken in Cambodia’s beautiful Battambang.
 Read our story on how to spend a weekend there here.

 Often described as a ‘mini Angkor Wat’, Wat Banan is still picturesque, despite having most of its most beautiful carvings looted or transferred to Battambang’s museum.
-The area around the temple was one of the last holdouts of the Khmer Rogue in the 1990s and is still thought to contain many landmines.

-Last updated: 26th February, 2015
+Last updated: 15th July, 2015